ahmadsafirun/DPS_Test/articles/cordova-docs-readme.md

+<properties pageTitle="Ionic Tutorial"
+  description="This is an article on ionic tutorial" services="" documentationCenter="" authors="bursteg" />

 # Visual Studio Tools for Apache Cordova
 This repository contains a set of documents and tutorials for the **Visual Studio 2015** release of **[Tools for Apache Cordova](http://aka.ms/cordova).**